 AMD alumni are helping to make it

-Intel hasn’t released a dedicated graphics card in 20 years.
+Intel hasn’t released a dedicated graphics card in 22 years.
 It did develop what became a co-processor, in Larabee, in the late 2000s, but that proved to be far from competitive with modern graphics cards, even if it found some intriguing use cases in its own right.